eMIKARp/frame/README.md

 # frame
-a piece of code that display a simple frame on your screen
+a piece of code that displays a simple frame on your screen

 package frame;